Star Trek (1979 pinball)

-Design
+Design and licensing

+Bally released Eight Ball in 1977.
+Paramount Television thought it used the unlicensed likeness of Henry Winkler as "Fonzie" in Happy Days.
+As settlement Bally agreed to license Star Trek.
+Bally's VP of marketing, Tom Nieman was not a big fan of sci-fi and underappreciated the potential scope of success.

 Early versions of the backglass showed the crew of the Enterprise dressed in the uniforms from the original Star Trek television series.
 This was changed during development before the machine went into production to show them dressed in single-color clothing to fit with the film Star Trek: The Motion Picture that was to be released at the same time as the game.
 Approval for the character likenesses had already been approved so these remained unchanged between the two versions.
 Gesso was used by Kevin O'Connor to cover the areas with the older uniforms.
 The production version of the backglass features Kirk, Spock, McCoy, and Uhura, the Enterprise, and four Klingon D7-class ships.
 There is some inconsistency in design on the finished game, for example using a font based on Star Trek instead of Star Trek: The Motion Picture.
+All of the characters on the backglass are armed.

 The Enterprise also features prominently in the artwork of the rest the game; it is on the middle of the playfield, both sides of the backbox, and both sides of the cabinet.
 On the sides of the cabinet it is shown using stencil art firing on a Klingon D7-class ship above a planet.

+Layout and gameplay

 The table is controlled with two flippers, and includes three pop bumpers, one kick-out hole, a bank of four drop targets, and three round stand-up targets.
 Part of the game is to spell B-A-L-L-Y by hitting various targets.
+The initials of the designer, G.G., are hidden in the artwork near the kick-out hole.

 This is one of the earliest games to include an attract mode, where the five insert letters of B-A-L-L-Y and the row of four lights above them move from left to right in a 20-step sequence.